pfalcon/awesome-program-analysis/README.md

 * 2000 Simple Generation of Static Single-Assignment Form, 2000, John Aycock and Nigel Horspool

-  > In this paper we present a new, simple method for converting to SSA form, which produces correct solutions for nonre- ducible control-flow graphs, and produces minimal solutions for reducible ones.
+  > In this paper we present a new, simple method for converting to SSA form, which produces correct solutions for nonreducible control-flow graphs, and produces minimal solutions for reducible ones.

 ### For Non-Reducible CFGs (i.e. general case)